xfra35/f3-access/README.md

 ### Path precedence

-Rules are sorted from the most specific to the least specific path before being applied.
+Rules are sorted from the most specific to the least specific path before being processed.
 So the following rules:

 ```php